-Electrical power is an important aspects of any electrical and electronics circuits.
+Electrical power is an important aspect of any electrical and electronic circuits.
 In this article, we will discuss all about Electrical power and its significance.

 Mathematically, Electrical power is defined as the product of voltage drop across the electrical element in the circuit and current flowing through it.
 It is measured in terms of Electrical Energy per unit time.